cslarsen/csl.name/source/_drafts/jit2.md

 Part three: Writing a simple optimizer
 --------------------------------------

-We're going to perform [peep-hole optimizations][peephole.wiki] on our IR.
+We're going to perform [peephole optimizations][peephole.wiki] on our IR.
 Such optimizations work on only a few instructions at at time, and translate them equivalent but _better_ code.
 We will go for fewer instructions.